For-Hives/ForVoyez-Wordpress-plugin/readme.txt

 * User-friendly admin interface

 == Upgrade Notice ==
+= 1.1.2 =
+Fixes, improvements, and new features to enhance the plugin's functionality.
+Upgrade now for a better user experience!

 = 1.1.1 =
 This update includes bug fixes and performance improvements to enhance the plugin's functionality.
 Upgrade now for a better user experience!
 It also includes the fix about the context field, that now be used correctly. and more precisely.